 Improving Literacy Across All Subjects

-In September 2019 Ofsted’s new inspection framework comes into play – is your school ready?
+In September 2019 Ofsted’s new inspection framework came into play – is your school ready?

 According to Ofsted we can expect that ‘these changes will move Ofsted’s focus away from headline data to look instead at how schools are achieving these results, and whether they are offering a curriculum that is broad, rich and deep, or simply teaching to the test’

 This course will be essential to make sure your school is providing a rich curriculum which supports children’s development of reading, writing and speaking and listening across all subjects.
 With a greater emphasis on whether schools have adopted or constructed an ambitious curriculum, school leaders are now in a strong position to evaluate and improve how reading is taught in all areas of the curriculum and how they prepare all children to make good progress and become better prepared for the next stages of their learning.